TylerMclaughlin/scrape_M4L/readme.md

 # Motivation

-There are thousands of M4L audio effect, midi effect, and instrument devices on maxforlive.com, most of which are free to downlaod.
+**There are thousands of M4L audio effect, midi effect, and instrument devices on maxforlive.com, most of which are free to download**.

-This project was designed to *programmatically query all M4L devices on the official website*, and *apply filters* to, for example, select free devices that have been tested on your specific version of `Ableton Live`.
+This project was designed to **programmatically query all M4L devices on the official website**, and **apply filters** to, for example, select free devices that have been tested on your specific version of `Ableton Live`.
 You may also filter by device category or date added.

-Once devices have been selected, a simple python function will *open all URLs into web browser tabs*, so you just need to click the 'Download Device' button.
+Once devices have been selected, a simple python function will **open all URLs into web browser tabs**, so you just need to click the 'Download Device' button to download.

-For users who wish to download thousands of devices in a *fully* automated way (i.e., without clicking a mouse), this last mouse-click step can be automated with Selenium.
+For users who wish to download thousands of devices in a **fully** automated way (i.e., without clicking a mouse), this last mouse-click step can be automated with Selenium.
 I may upload code to do this at a later date.

 This repo may also be used to analyze trends in elecronic music production and see which device types or tags are growing in popularity over time.
 Such analytics are limited of course to the development of M4L devices, but nonetheless this offers a glimpse into the "evolution" of what I consider an exciting driving force behind sonic innovation.

 # Results

-My repository contains `Python` tools for web scraping maxforlive.com and also *includes my full results from scraping* in `all_devices.csv`.
+My repository contains `Python` tools for web scraping maxforlive.com and also **includes my full results from scraping** in `all_devices.csv`.

-As of June 4th, 2021, I found 7368 device URLs, including for *5182 tested devices, out of which 3382 are free*.
+As of June 4th, 2021, I found 7368 device URLs, including for **5182 tested devices, out of which 3382 are free**.
 The full dataset is in `all_devices.csv`.
 It contains the version of `Ableton Live` tested, number of downloads, device tags, device types, date added, URLs, and whether it is a free device.
 While I compiled data for all devices, I did not comprehensively scrape all data fields, so more info may be added later.

-## Free M4L devices uploads are not accelerating, but 2020 and 2021 have slightly more uploads than previous years.
+## Free M4L device uploads are not accelerating, but 2020 and 2021 have slightly more uploads than previous years.

 I was expecting to see steady growth, and perhaps acccelerating or even exponential growth in free M4L device uploads.
 That does not seem like it is the case.